SFO - BWI

 The average price of all round-trip flights from San Francisco to Baltimore clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Baltimore on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from San Francisco to Baltimore.
-For your return ticket, we recommend flying on a Friday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from San Francisco to Baltimore?